AlexNGS59/Log-parser/README.md

 # Log-parser
-.json log parser to CSV and XLSX
+.json log parser to XLSX

-Use .json log files → place script and .json file in working directory → run will export to .csv and .xlsx
+Use .json log files → place script and .json file in working directory → run will export to .xlsx
 Make sure to rename output filename if managing multiple .json files at once (line 34.
 46. 54)